OCD in adults

-Psychotherapy often takes the form of cognitive behavioural therapy.
-Cognitive behavioural therapy is the psychotherapy treatment for which there is the best documentation, and which is recommended for children, young people and adults with OCD.
-Some people will need supplementary medicine, while many OCD sufferers get good results from cognitive behavioural therapy.
+Psychotherapy will most often take the form of cognitive behavioural therapy.
+Cognitive behavioural therapy is the best documented psychotherapy treatment.
+It is recommended for children, adolescents and adults with OCD.

 The treatment usually starts with information about OCD.
-This part of the treatment is called psychoeducation and leads to a common understanding of obsessive compulsive disorder and the mechanisms that maintain it in an individual.
+This part of the treatment is called psychoeducation.
+It leads to a common understanding of the OCD disorder and the mechanisms that maintain it in the individual person.
 It also introduces the thinking underlying the methods used in the treatment.
 It is important for the OCD sufferer to have some understanding of why the treatment is designed as it is, because effort is required to get the best out of the treatment.

 At the start of the treatment, a list of problems and goals is prepared jointly with the therapist to establish a clear agreement about what to work towards.

-In the treatment, the therapist works with a number of cognitive methods with a view to challenging the OCD sufferer’s disaster mindset.
-During the sessions, the OCD sufferer works with the therapist to try out different ways of thinking, supported by small tasks to perform at home.
+In the treatment, the therapist works with a number of cognitive methods aimed at challenging the OCD sufferer’s disaster mindset.
+During the sessions, the OCD sufferer works with the therapist to try out different ways of thinking, supported by small home assignments.

-Cognitive behavioural therapy is arranged jointly with you
+Cognitive behavioural therapy is arranged together with you

-Some OCD sufferers are afraid to seek cognitive behavioural therapy because they know it means exposure and response prevention.
-It is important to know that the therapy is always arranged collaboratively between the OCD sufferer and the therapist; that exposure is never forced; and that the therapist will never prevent the sufferer from engaging in compulsive behaviour.
+Some people with OCD are afraid to seek cognitive behavioural therapy because they know it means exposure and response prevention.
+It is important to know that the treatment is always arranged in collaboration between the OCD sufferer and the therapist.
+The OCD sufferer is never forced into exposure, and the therapist never prevents the OCD sufferer from performing his or her compulsive behaviour.

-Home assignments are a very important part of the treatment, as this is where the person transfers what has been learnt in therapy to his/her everyday life.
-This is why, from the very outset, the person needs to be prepared to set aside plenty of time for home assignments between sessions.
-Home assignments may include exposure and response prevention assignments or use of other methods.
+Home assignments are a very important part of the treatment.
+Here, the OCD sufferer transfers what he or she has learned in the treatment to his or her daily life.
+This is why, from the very outset, the person needs to be prepared to set aside plenty of time for home assignments between the sessions.
+Home assignments may consist of exposure and response prevention assignments or use of other methods.

-The OCD sufferer’s symptoms may have a major impact on other people, and often the family or other people close to the sufferer become actively involved in the compulsive actions.
-Often, therefore, it is important to involve the whole family, spouse or other people close to the sufferer in the treatment.
+The OCD sufferer’s symptoms may have a major impact on the people around him or her.
+Often, the family or other people close to the OCD sufferer have become actively involved in the compulsive actions.
+Often, therefore, it is important to involve the whole family, spouse or other people close to the OCD sufferer in the treatment.